frank-chris/ImageTextRetrieval/README.md

 <br>

 ### Correlational Network
-Correlational Network is an autoencoder based approach thatexplicitly maximises correlation between image and text embeddedvectors in addition to minimising the error of reconstructing thetwo views(image and text)[16].
+Correlational Network is an autoencoder based approach that explicitly maximises correlation between image and text embedded vectors in addition to minimising the error of reconstructing thetwo views(image and text).
 This model also has two branches -one for images and one for text, but at the same time it also has anencoder and decoder.

 <br>